sporto/elm-tutorial/building/backend.md

 ```

-Start the server by doing:
+Start the server by running:

 ```bash
 node api.js